Electric Vehicles and Clean Energy

 Wind energy?

 According to (*3, *5) the power P ~ d2 v3 of a wind turbine is proportional to the diameter d of the rotor blades squared and to the third power of the wind speed v.
-A turbine with a diameter d = 2 m, which you could mount on top of your roof, at a gentle breeze of 4 m/s (8 knots), which is the average wind speed reported for the German country side, and an efficiency of 50%, which is close to the theoretical limit, would generate P ≈ 60 W. Enough to power your notebook, but not to charge your Tesla.
+A turbine with a diameter d = 2 m, which you could mount on top of your roof, at a gentle breeze of 4 m/s (8 knots), which is the average wind speed reported for the German countryside, and an efficiency of 50%, which is close to the theoretical limit, would generate P ≈ 60 W. Enough to power your notebook, but not to charge your Tesla.

 Thus, having your own wind turbine at home does not solve the problem.
 Better we use much larger rotor diameters and install them on top of mountains or at the coast, where wind speeds are higher and more reliable.
 A turbine with a rotor diameter of 120 m at 6 m/s could generate some Ppeak,wind= 750 kW.
 Such values for average or - even more misleading - for maximum wind speed are frequently reported as "installed power" Ppeak,wind and again are close to useless.
-What we really are interested in is how much energy does this wind turbine generate?
+What we are interested in is how much energy this wind turbine really generates.

-Simply using the power for the average wind speed and multiply it by 1a = 8760h to calculate the annual energy does not work, because P is highly nonlinear with respect to v and v is very volatile.
-Similar to solar panels, where we need the time profile of the local sunshine, we need the profile v(t) of the local wind speed over the course of a year and then average P(v(t)).
+Simply using the power for the average wind speed and multiplying it by 1a = 8760h to calculate the annual energy does not work, because P is highly nonlinear with respect to v and v is very volatile.
+Similar to solar panels, where we need the time profile of the local sunshine, we need the profile v(t) of the local wind speed over a year and then average P(v(t)).
 For several commercial German onshore wind farms annual effective power (*9) was reported to be Peff,wind ≈ 0.25 Ppeak,wind, while offshore wind farms achieved Peff,wind ≈ 0.5 Ppeak,wind.
 The annual energy Ewind= Peff,wind · 8760 h/a is in the range of 8 to 10 GWh/a per onshore wind turbine (diameters normalized to 120 m).
 Offshore wind farms provide 15 to 20 GWh/a per turbine, indicating the higher wind speeds on sea.

 Again there is a strong seasonal cycle (Figure 2).
-In Germany we may have double (2x) the monthly average in winter months, while less than half (0.5x) the average in summer months.
+In Germany, we may have double (2x) the monthly average in winter months, while less than half (0.5x) the average in summer months.
 This profile is nearly invers to the solar profile, where most of the energy is generated in summer.
 Thus, combining sun and wind helps to reduce our seasonal balancing problem.

 Do we have enough space?

 Let's calculate the specific area requirements first.
-For solar panels we got 200 kWh/(m2 a).
+For solar panels, we got 200 kWh/(m2 a).
 When mounted on a flat surface rather than on an inclined roof, we need some space between the panels to avoid shadowing.
 100 to 150 kWh/(m2 a) seem more realistic for larger solar parks.
 Wind parks also need a lot of space.
-As the turbulences caused by one turbine influence its neighbors, turbines are typically installed in a chess board pattern with an area of 4 times or more the rotor diameter squared per turbine.
+As the turbulences caused by one turbine influence its neighbors, turbines are typically installed in a chessboard pattern with an area of 4 times or more the rotor diameter squared per turbine.
 The 10 to 20 GWh/a for wind parks lead to 50 to 100 kWh/(m2 a), i.e. the same order of magnitude as for solar farms.

 Final words